Lashana Lynch Speaks Out About Her Historic Bond Role

 This will mark the first time both a black and female star will technically play "007."
 Some people, namely die-hard Bond fans and mainly men, have expressed anger and annoyance about this on social media.

-"It doesn't dishearten me," Lynch told The Hollywood Reporter in a cover interview released on Wednesday.
+"It doesn't dishearten me," Lynch told The Hollywood Reporter in a cover interview released this week.
 "It makes me feel quite sad for some people because their opinions, they're not even from a mean place—they're actually from a sad place.
 It's not about me.
 People are reacting to an idea, which has nothing to do with my life."

 She also told the outlet that she has occasionally messaged haters back, usually saying something very nice.